bonjohen/pipeline-project/README.md

    * Linux (bash)

 3. **Cloud deployment** (future)
-   * Deploy to Fly.io using same artifacts
+   * Deploy to Fly.io using the same artifacts
    * Remote monitoring and validation

 ---